K-Yo/olivontech/content/posts/xsoar/local-development.en.md

 ## An Easy Solution to Implement: Local Development

 The XSOAR IDE limits our ability to quickly create reliable code.
 It is possible at a low cost to benefit from the features and comfort of your IDE.
-I will detail here how to do it with [vscode](https://code.visualstudio.com/), the process is probably similar for other IDEs like [PyCharm](https://www.jetbrains.com/pycharm/) or [Zed](https://zed.dev/).
+Here's how to do it with [VSCode](https://code.visualstudio.com/), the process is probably similar for other IDEs like [PyCharm](https://www.jetbrains.com/pycharm/) or [Zed](https://zed.dev/).

 ### Retrieving Files

 The first step is to have the code you are working on!
-You just need to naively copy/paste the code of your Script into a file in vscode.
+You just need to naively copy/paste the code of your Script into a file in VSCode.

 We are then missing several elements that are automatically imported into XSOAR.
 We need to specify them in our case.